breezy-weather/breezy-weather/docs/SOURCES.md

 ### Recosanté
 > **April 2025 update:** Recosanté is temporarily not producing any data

-**[Recosanté](https://recosante.beta.gouv.fr/)** can be added as a secondary **Pollen** source for France.
+**[Recosanté](https://recosante.beta.gouv.fr/)** can be added as a **Pollen** source for France.
 Only a pollen level is available, and not the concentration.
 Since it is sourcing its info from Atmo France which has concentration available, it’s best to use Atmo France source directly whenever possible.

 ### WMO Severe Weather
 The **[WMO Severe Weather Information Centre](https://severeweather.wmo.int/)** is World Meteorological Organisation’s central repository of current and upcoming weather warnings from more than 130 countries and territories worldwide.
-This source can be added as a secondary **Alert** source, which is particularly useful if the selected national source for your location does not provide Alert information.
+This source can be added as an **Alert** source, which is particularly useful if the selected national source for your location does not provide Alert information.